Step by Step Instructions

 You should complete the Tax Settings screen before you start on your Menu Categories and Menu Items.

 1. To setup tax details, tap Tax Settings.

 2. Enable taxes you need.
 For example, enable Tax 1.
 If you have to collect two taxes (a country/province tax or a state/city tax), enter the second tax in Tax 2.
 If you have to collect three taxes, enable Tax 2 and Tax 3.

 3. Give each tax you have to collect a name in the Name fields.
 The text you enter in these fields will appear on the bill.
 Enter the rate in the Percentage field.

 4. Some jurisdictions do not tax restaurant foods (or tax them at a lower rate) if they are under a certain pre-tax dollar value.
-Slide Reduction on bills of a certain size to the green position to set up this exception.
+Slide Reduced on Bills of a Certain Value to the green position to set up this exception.

 Ontario levies a 13% HST (which comprises the old 5% GST and 8% PST) on restaurant bills.
 However, if the total bill is $4.00 or under, Ontario only charges the old GST.
 To set this up, you would create a 13% HST in Tax 1.
 In the Tax 1 reduction area, set tax 1 to 5% (the old GST rate) and set the when taxable amount on total is less than field to $4.01.
 So any bill between $0.01 and $4.00 will be taxed at 5%.
 A bill of $4.01 and over will be taxed at 13%.
 See this guide for full details.